 2.1.3.
 Physical action

-Interactive software, textbooks and other curricular materials can help students understand information.
+Interactive software, textbooks and other curricular materials are recognized as Universal Design for Learning examples that can help students understand information.
 For instance, a postsecondary student may need a different type of workbook if they require assistive technology.
 These assistive technologies can help students who have disabilities.
 Some students could benefit from having expanded keyboards or voice-activated switches, for example.5

 With this tenet of UDL, it’s important to vary the methods for response and navigation.
 This involves creating an accessible learning environment that all students can thrive in.
 The second part of this UDL principle involves opening doors to the tools that will create equal opportunity.